joagre/ratatoskr/ideas/r.md

 ```
 *Source: [color.sa](../grammar/color.sa)*

-That was very boring but hopefully informative.
+That was boring but hopefully informative.
 Noteworthy is that
 the Satie module above has one exported function (the famous `main`
 function).
 A module can define as many functions it needs on the top
 level (exported or not) but it is a good idea to define functions as